TekkenThug/BitCloud/resources/frontend/README.md

 import Select from "react-select";
 import uuid from "uuid";

-// Services, utils and types
+// Services, utils, hooks and types import { useHttp } from "@/hooks";
 import regexps from "@/utils/regexp";
 import Product from "@/types/product";